 A Limited Partnership is in several ways similar to an Ordinary Partnership, though it provides for two types of partners.
 One partner whose liability is limited and the other partner whose liability is unlimited.

-We are a full service Thai law firm.
-Let our Thai lawyers or any of our foreign lawyers provide you with guidance when registering a partnership in Thailand.
+We are a full-service Thai law firm.
+Let our Thai lawyers or any of our foreign lawyers provide you with guidance when registering for a partnership in Thailand.